fluxcd/flux2/docs/release/controllers.md

 Flux controllers are at least released at the same rate as Kubernetes, following their cadence of three minor releases per year.
-After each Kubernetes minor release, all controllers are tested against the latest Kubernetes version and are released at approximately two weeks after Kubernetes.
+After each Kubernetes minor release, all controllers are tested against the latest Kubernetes version and then released approximately two weeks after Kubernetes.
 The newly released controllers offer support for Kubernetes N-2 minor versions.

 A Flux controller may have more than three minor releases per year, if maintainers decide to ship a